Go API & SDK Docs v7.4.0

 • Sign in or create an account on the PubNub Admin Portal.

-• Create a new app (or use an existing one).
+• Create an app (or use an existing one).

 Install the SDK